What is a good corporate ID?

 5. Relevant to the industry in question

-Once the design has been presented ask yourself:
+Once a logo design has been presented ask yourself:

 good in 30 years?
 Remember too that a good logo is part of the goodwill that exchanges hands when a company is sold.